Gerhard Bast

-Gerhard Bast (January 12, 1911 – March 9, 1947) was an Austrian lawyer, Sturmbannführer in the Gestapo, and a leader of the task force of the Einsatzgruppen.
+Gerhard Bast (January 12, 1911 – March 9, 1947) was an Austrian lawyer, a Sturmbannführer in the Gestapo and a leader of a task force of the Einsatzgruppen.
+After the war, Bast attempted to flee to South America.
+Shortly before leaving, he decided to visit his family in Austria.
+Before reaching the Brenner Pass, however, the smuggler transporting Bast abruptly decided to rob and murder him.

 Life

-Gerhard Bast, son of attorney Rudolf Bast, grew up in a German national household.
+Gerhard Bast, the son of attorney Rudolf Bast, grew up in a German nationalist household.
 In 1912, the family moved to Amstetten.
 Bast studied at the high school in Wels.
-After graduation he studied jurisprudence at the University of Graz, where he was a member of the burschenschaft (student fraternity) "Germania Graz".
+After graduation, he studied jurisprudence at the University of Graz, where he was a member of the Burschenschaft (student fraternity) "Germania Graz".
 He graduated law school in 1935 with his doctorate.
-In October 1931, he became a member of the NSDAP (member number 612,972) and shortly thereafter joined the SS (SS Number 23,064).
-After graduation, Bast worked at the county court in St. Pölten, but lost his job shortly afterwards due to his membership in the Nazi Party.
-Bast then worked in his father's law office, who was an enthusiastic national socialist.
+In October 1931, he became a member of the Nazi Party (member number 612,972) and shortly thereafter joined the SS (SS Number 23,064).
+After graduation, Bast worked at the county court in St. Pölten, but lost his job shortly afterwards due to his membership of the Nazi Party.
+He then worked in the law office of his father, who was an enthusiastic national socialist.

-After the German Reich's Anschluss with Austria, on March 20, 1938, Bast joined the Sicherheitsdienst and Gestapo.
-Bast was first placed to work in Graz, where he in early 1940 became the head of the department for combat and investigation of enemies.
+After the German Reich's Anschluss with Austria, on March 20, 1938, Bast joined the Sicherheitsdienst (SD) and Gestapo.
+Bast was first deployed in Graz, where he in early 1940 became the head of the department for combat and investigation of enemies.
 In August 1940, Bast moved to the Gestapo in Koblenz; then from January 1941, he headed the state police control center in Linz on behalf of Humbert Achamer-Pifrader.
-In the SS he achieved the position of Sturmbannführer and was also promoted to the government council.
-Since July 1941, he was the leader of the Gestapo in Münster.
+In the SS, he achieved the position of Sturmbannführer and was also promoted to the government council.
+From July 1941, he was the leader of the Gestapo in Münster.
 In this position, he was heavily involved in the deportation of Jews out of Germany and took part in the executions of Polish forced laborers.

-From November 1942 to December 1942 he was leader of the Sonderkommando 11a in Einsatzgruppe D and led the assassinations of Jews.
+From November 1942 to December 1942, he was leader of Sonderkommando 11a in Einsatzgruppe D and led the murders of Jews.
 In January 1943, Bast was transferred to Linz, where he led the Gestapo.
 In November 1943, Bast accidentally killed a young hunter while hunting.
 He was convicted of negligent manslaughter and sentenced to 4 months in prison.
-However, as he could "prove his worth" on the Eastern Front, Bast did not have to serve his sentence.
+However, as he could "prove his worth" on the Eastern Front, Bast did not have to serve his sentence, yet suffered a severe blow for his NS career as he was ordered, as punitive measure, into the field and away from his desk job if he wished to stay within the SS system.